icaps25/icaps25.github.io/README.md

 The website maintainers will be notified and (hopefully) approve the changes to the site, at which point they'll go live.

 If you have future edits to make, you can restart the process at "[Branch to Make your Edits](https://github.com/icaps2025/icaps2025.github.io#branch-to-make-your-edits)"

-## Development Framework: New ICAPS website

-[This information on Hugo + Deployment to GH-pages via GH Actions](deployment.md) is useful for those setting up a new webpage for future ICAPS iterations.